Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Virtual excessive homology and the Putman--Wieland conjecture

-(2) $\Rightarrow$ (1): Let $\XX$ be any regular cover of $X$.
-As any surface group $\KK$ contains a finite index subgroup that is characteristic in $K$, we can assume without loss of generality that $\KK$ is characteristic.
+(2) $\Rightarrow$ (1): Let $\GG$ be any finite index subgroup of $G$: we want to show that if (2) holds, then $\GG$ has no excessive homology.
+First, as the existence of excessive homology is preserved by passing to finite index subgroups, we can assume that $\GG$ is normal in $G$.
+Denote now $\KK = K \cap \GG$.
+Any surface group $\KK$ contains a finite index subgroup characteristic in $K$.
+Replacing $\GG$ if necessary with its normal finite index subgroup whose intersection with $\KK$ is that characteristic subgroup (see the Remark in Section \ref{sec:prelim}), we can assume without loss of generality that $\KK$ is characteristic itself in $K$.
 By assumption, for any nonzero $v \in H_{1}(\KK;\Q)$ the orbit $G\cdot v$ is infinite.
-As $\GG \unlhd_f G$, so must be the orbit $\GG \cdot v$.
+As $\GG \unlhd G$ is finite index, so must be the orbit $\GG \cdot v$.
 The space of invariants $H_1(\KK;\Q)^{\GG}$ is trivial, and proceeding as above so is the space of coinvariants $H_1(\KK;\Q)_{\GG}$, hence $\GG$ has no excessive homology. \end{proof}

-The next Lemma shows the equivalence of showing the existence of a surface-by-surface group with no virtual excessive homology and the case NFO($g,0,0$) of the Putman--Wieland Conjecture, which completes the proof of Theorem \ref{thm:main}.
+Next, we show the equivalence of the existence of a surface-by-surface or surface-by-free group with no virtual excessive homology and the case NFO($g,0,0$) (Conjecture 1.2 of \cite{PW13} for $\Sigma_{g,0}^{0}$) of the Putman--Wieland Conjecture.